SchedulesDirect/mfdb-json/README.md

 --dbuser=       Username for database access.
 (Default: mythtv) --dbpassword=   Password for database access.
 (Default: mythtv) --dbhost=       MySQL database hostname.
-(Default: localhost) --help          (this text)
+(Default: localhost) --extract       Don't do anything but extract data from the table for QAM/ATSC.
+(Default: FALSE) --help          (this text)
 --host=         IP address of the MythTV backend.
 (Default: localhost) --logo=         Directory where channel logos are stored (Default: /home/mythtv/.mythtv/channels)